House Extension Cost

 Types of House Extension

-Once you've decided that you want to get an extension built on your house, the next step is to decide, what sort of extension you want.
+Once you've decided that you want to get an extension built on your house, the next step is to decide what sort of extension you want.

-Lean-To Extension Cost (Rear or Side)
+Lean-To House Extension Cost (Rear or Side)

 A lean-to extension typically adds a single room to the back of the building.
 The roof is most often pitched, which is the reason for the name.
 A lean-to extension is a good choice if you only require a small extension.
-The cost of an extension like this is usually between £25,000 - £40,000.
+The cost of an extension like this is usually between £25,000 and £40,000.

 Pros